Klus3kk/Aniimal-Programming-Language/docs/development/architecture.rst

 3. **Interpreter** - Executes the AST
 4. **Runtime** - Provides the execution environment, standard library, and error handling

-The interpreter is implemented in Go, making it fast, portable, and easy to extend.
+The interpreter is implemented in Go (and thanks to it :)) making it fast, portable, and easy to extend.

 The lexer (``core/lexer.go``) is responsible for reading the source code and converting it into tokens.
-This process is called lexical analysis or tokenization.

 Key responsibilities: